bradleyeckert/chad/doc/isa.md

 Single-bit shifts are used instead.
 To handle byte packing and unpacking,
 `><` and `><16` are added to swap bytes and 16-bit halves.

+**0000 is nop instead of jump**

+The J1 ISA is set up so that execution of blank code space jumps to 0 which does a cold boot.
+Kinda cool.
+I noticed that rather late, but `nop` has the same effect.
+The PC wraps back around to 0 when it walks off the end of code space.
+I programmed my first computer using a pencil and paper for the assembler and a DIP switch and a pushbutton to program a UV EPROM.
+I could turn bad code into NOPs by overwriting it with zeros.
+The idea stuck, so 0 is a `nop` although these days it doesn't matter.

 ### Memory Spaces